Solar in Tupelo, MS: 2026 Cost, Savings & Payback

 Tupelo does not currently have standard net metering.
 However, Mississippi Power may offer alternative solar buyback programs.
 Contact them for current rates and policies.

-Is solar worth it in Tupelo, MS?
+Is solar worth it in Tupelo, MS in 2026?